google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

 (PTS) intervals, rather than by Decode Time Stamp (DTS) intervals in [Media Source Extensions (MSE)].

-At the very beginnings of MSE, Chrome’s implementation was tested against WebM and MP3, some media stream formats where there was no such distinction between PTS and DTS.
-And it was working fine… until ISO BMFF (aka MP4) was added.
-This frequently contains out-of-order presentation versus decode time streams (eg, for codecs like H.264) causing DTS and PTS to differ.
+When MSE was new, Chrome’s implementation was tested against WebM and MP3, some media stream formats where there was no distinction between PTS and DTS.
+And it was working fine until ISO BMFF (aka MP4) was added.
+This container frequently contains out-of-order presentation versus decode time streams (for codecs like H.264 for example) causing DTS and PTS to differ.
 That caused Chrome to report (usually just slightly) different buffered ranges and duration values than expected.
-But here it is: this new behavior will roll out gradually in Chrome 69 and makes its MSE implementation compliant with the [MSE specification].
+This new behavior will roll out gradually in Chrome 69 and make its MSE implementation compliant with the [MSE specification].

 <figure>
   <img src="/web/updates/images/2018/08/pts-dts.png"